az0977776/eau2/report/doc.md

 A `Server` class handles registraion of `Client` objects.
 It holds a directory of clients and can broadcast the registered clients to all registered clients.

 ### Client
-A `Client` class holds connections to all other clients on the network.
+A `Client` class holds the ip and port of all other clients on the network.
 The client registers with the registration server on startup and discovers the other clients with the help of the server.

 ### Network Protocol